nsagora/peppermint/README.md

 </details>

-#### Compound Contraint
+#### Compound Constraint

-A `CompoundContraint` represents a composition of constraints that allows the evaluation to be made on:
+A `CompoundConstraint` represents a composition of constraints that allows the evaluation to be made on:

 - any of the constraints
 - all constraints

-To provide context, a `CompoundContraint` allows us to constraint a piece of data as being required and also as being a valid email.
+To provide context, a `CompoundConstraint` allows us to constraint a piece of data as being required and also as being a valid email.

 <details>
 <summary>ConstraintSet</summary